 To golf fans, Larry Nelson’s quiet, unassuming demeanor belies his burning desire to win.
 But there is much more more to this three-time Major Champion.

-Nelson grew up in Ackworth, Ga., northwest of Atlanta, and had little interest in golf.
+Nelson grew up in Acworth, Ga., northwest of Atlanta, and had little interest in golf.
 Instead Nelson, a two-sport star in high school, was focused on baseball and basketball.

 A 20-year-old newlywed when he was drafted into the United States Army at the height of the Vietnam War, Nelson trained for 18 months before spending another three months fighting in southeast Asia.